Last Updated on

 If your kid does not follow proper oral hygiene and does not brush his teeth properly, it may lead to the formation of plague and thus change in the colour of the teeth may happen.

-Excessive fluoride in your kid’s formula milk or toothpaste may lead to too much fluoride in your child’s mouth.
+Excessive fluoride in your kid’s formula milk, toothpaste or drinking water may lead to too much fluoride in your child’s mouth.
 Excess amounts of fluoride may result in a condition that may result in white streaks or patches on your kid’s teeth.

 4. Certain Illnesses

-Sometimes injury to the teeth may lead to tooth discolouration too.
+Sometimes an injury to the teeth may lead to tooth discolouration too.
 This may happen because the blood vessels may break and the blood may affect the tooth enamel.
+This effect may cause pinkish hue in the affected tooth which can turn into black with the passage of time.

 7. Use of Certain Medications